 The next chapter gets a little bit deeper into how ridiculous some of Mao Zedong's ideas were.
 While at their favorite Sunday hangout, Grandpa Hong's bookstall, Ji-li and her sibling's afternoon of reading picture books is interrupted by a campaign to "Destroy the Four Olds."
 The fourolds included old ideas, culture, customs, and habits.
 The children watched as the Great Prosperity Market's sign was destroyed, and even took part excitedly in stomping on the sign with the large crowd.
 I was surprised at how eager everyone seemed to be to destroy the sign.
 The Great Prosperity market sounded like a pretty harmless name to me, but was destroyed because of the word "prosperity."
 It all seemed kind of eerily extremist, but was really interesting to read about how strongly people felt about Mao's ideas.
 Because she is so young, Ji-li Jiang completely buys into all of the new ideas of "Chairman Mao," and it becomes clearer and clearer that her parents are not supporters, although they subtly try to hide it from her.

+So far, the novel has proven as a very good tool to understand Communist China as a citizen of China did at that time.
 It's been very interesting to see a child's view on it all, and I'm honestly looking forward to further exploring how the plot develops along with the idea's of the characters.

 1 comment: